usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

 - Within paragraphs or text content: `a`, `img`, `strong`, `em`, `b`, `i`, `sup`, `sub`.

+In remarks below and throughout this documentation, this element set may be referred to as "prose content" or "prose".
+A future OSCAL could support the definition of this tag set (and Markdown equivalent) as a module, enabling our HTML subset to be switched out for something else.
+(Its prose model would be different from OSCAL prose as currently defined.)

-In particular, note that elements such as `div`, `blockquote`, `section` or `aside`, used in HTML to provide structure, are *not permitted in OSCAL*.
+Note that elements such as `div`, `blockquote`, `section` or `aside`, used in HTML to provide structure, are *not permitted in OSCAL*.
 Structures in OSCAL should be represented using OSCAL elements (or objects in JSON) such as `part`, which can include prose.

 In addition, there are contexts in OSCAL where prose usage may be further constrained.
 For example, at a higher level (outside the base schema) an OSCAL application could forbid the use of prose headers `h1-h6` in favor of nested OSCAL `part` elements with their own titles.